Data science has become a cornerstone of the modern world.

 Data science in retail

-In the retail sector, data science is used to better understand customer behaviour.
-Through predictive analytics, retailers can anticipate customer needs and wants, improving customer satisfaction and loyalty.
+In the retail sector, data science is used to understand customer behavior better.
+Through predictive analytics, retailers can anticipate customer needs and want, improving customer satisfaction and loyalty.

 Data science also allows for optimal inventory management, creating more efficient supply chains.